IhsanMujdeci/node-ts/README.md

 ## Commands

 ### npm start
-Load environment variables from `.env` and build ts code, watch for code changes and rebuilds ts to js and loads node again.
+Load environment variables from `.env` and build ts code, watch for code changes and rebuilds ts to js and respawns node.

 ### npm run test
 Runs test with ts-jest